onaio/fhir-tooling/efsity/README.md

 -c or --composition - the composition json file of the project -i or --input - the input directory path.
 This should point to the folder with the app configurations e.g. ~/Workspace/fhir-resources/ecbis_cha_preview/
 -o or --output - the output path, can be a file or directory.
-Optional - default is current directory -sm or --structure-maps - (Optional) the directory path to the location of structure map .txt or .map files.
-Must be a directory.
+Optional - default is current directory -sm or --structure-maps - the directory path to the location of structure map .txt or .map files.
+Optional - Must be a directory.
 Must be used with the -q flag
--q or --questionnaires - (Optional) the directory path to the location of questionnaires .json files.
-Must be a directory.
+-q or --questionnaires - the directory path to the location of questionnaires .json files.
+Optional - Must be a directory.
 Must be used with the -sm flag
 ```

 **Note:** To include _Questionnaire_ and _Structure Map_ validation add the `-sm` and `-q` flags